 You could also stay at Hotel Korana, or choose a more local experience from any guest house.

 Ozalj is home to the Jalba, a lace cap worn up until WWII by women in villages along the Kupa River between Ozalj and Karlovac.
 The Jalba is made of the porous structure’s elastic material, made using a unique lace knitting technique on an upright wooden arch called a Lucanj.
 Each one takes a couple of months to complete.

 By far, the easiest way to get to Ozalj is by car.
 From Zagreb and Rijeka, you can take the A6 highway and take the Karlovac exit.

 Another cool way to arrive is via train!
 You can check out the offers and times here.
 You can get the train for 50 Kuna each way, and it takes just 40 scenic minutes.
-In fact, each month, from Zagreb you can go to Ozalj via Karlovac on a special excursion train known as a Rumobil.
-Special tickets include guided tours in the Ozalj area, a card into the Heritage Museum Ozalj as well as special seasonal thematic events and presentations delivered by local producers.
+In fact, each month, from Zagreb, you can go to Ozalj via Karlovac on a special excursion train known as a Rumobil.
+Special tickets include guided tours in the Ozalj area, a card into the Heritage Museum Ozalj, and special seasonal thematic events and presentations delivered by local producers.

 Now you know what things to do in Ozalj, where will you go first?

 Other Great Ideas For Things To Do In And Around Zagreb